LincaMarius/ISAP-1_Instruction_Set/README.md

 Transfers the numeric value stored in the Accumulator to Output Port.
 This instruction has no parameter.

+Since in the case of the SAP-1 computer we only have a single output port, it is activated using any value for the instruction parameter.

 The timing diagram for the OUT instruction implemented on SAP-1 Computer is as follows:

 ![ Figure 7 ](/Pictures/Figure7.png)

-We can summarize the value of the control signals over time shown in these diagrams in the following tables:
+We can summarize the value of the control signals over time presented in this diagram in the following table:

 ![ Table 5 ](/Tables/Table5.png)